mfaarabi/hugo-theme-terminal/README.md

     languageName = "English"
     title = "Terminal"
-    subtitle = "A simple, retro theme for Hugo" owner = ""
+    subtitle = "A simple, retro theme for Hugo" description = "A personal website by Me.
+I talk about this and that." owner = ""
     keywords = ""
     copyright = ""